apify/crawlee/README.md

 // The optional Apify.main() function wraps the crawler logic.
 Apify.main(async () => {
-    // Create an instance of the RequestList class that contains a list of URLs to crawl.
+    // Create and initialize an instance of the RequestList class that contains a list of URLs to crawl.
     // Here we use just a few hard-coded URLs, but the class can do much more, e.g. parse URLs from an external file. const requestList = new Apify.RequestList({
         sources: [